gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

 ## Compatibility

-Gradle version
+### Gradle version

-* Minimal supported Gradle version is 4.0.
+The latest version of this plugin is tested against Gradle versions ranging from 4.0.1 to 7.1.1.
-* Maximum version is 6.6.1
+Any version outside of this range is not guaranteed to work.

-Scala version
+### Scala version

-* Gatling uses Scala version 2.12 since version 3.0.0, so the plugin does.
+This plugin supports the same versions of Scala as the Gatling version you're using, meaning Scala 2.13 since Gatling 3.5.

 ## Installation